 Cuddle up in a warm blanket because the coldest season is here!
 The first snowfalls of winter are a magical time with a layer of frosty white covering the lands.
 Then you get tired of it all after two weeks of endless blizzards and constantly shoveling your driveway! 😁

-For the week of Monday, December 20 to Sunday, December 26, 2021, let’s take delight in some icy covers featuring snow.
+For the week of Monday, December 20 to Sunday, December 26, 2021, let’s take delight in some romance covers featuring snow.

 There are Christmas tales that inspire, ones that make us cry, and others that make us laugh with the joy of being alive.
-Too Many Husbands by Elise Title falls into the latter category.
+The Harlequin Temptation romance, Too Many Husbands by Elise Title, falls into the latter category.
 It’s a zany romp of a romance that could have been an old-fashioned screwball comedy on the live screen.